 Using SailPoint Harbor Pilot

-Harbor Pilot is SailPoint's AI agent that can help you find documentation, explore and manage identity data, build workflows, and more in Identity Security Cloud.
+Harbor Pilot is SailPoint's AI agent that can help you find documentation, explore and manage identity data, build workflows, create access requests, and more in Identity Security Cloud.
 As Harbor Pilot processes your natural language entries, it also displays the AI's logic and plan for its next actions.

 You must enable Harbor Pilot in your tenant.
 Refer to AI at SailPoint for more information about SailPoint's AI policies.